da-n/node9000/README.md

 # node9000

 Alpha status React framework to create Node.js applications with Docker, Express and React.
-Uses React and React-Router.
+Uses React and React Router.

 ## Installing

+### Option 1: Docker

-First install and configure [Docker](https://www.docker.com/).
+To use the Docker version, first install and configure [Docker](https://www.docker.com/).

 Next git clone the repo and `cd` into it: